 Blocking sound just muffles everything and gives you that “I’m underwater”-feeling.
 And since you’re not fishy, you don’t want to live in an aquarium.
 So avoid earmuffs and foam earplugs if you don’t want this effect.
 Although this type of hearing protection is great for sleeping, they’re not the best solution when you want to listen to music or be aware of your surroundings.

 Loop solves this problem.
 Sound waves enter via a small opening and pass through a hollow acoustic channel.
 It gives Loop its unique shape while making sure music and speech remain clear.

 Universal fit versus moldable fit and custom fit

-Moldable earplugs aren’t plug and play.
-First you have to heat them up, let them cool down to a safe temperature and shape them like your ear.
+Moldable earplugs aren’t plugged and play.
+First, you have to heat them up, let them cool down to a safe temperature and shape them like your ear.
 Then let them harden.
 Then you’re good to go.
 And often these moldable things are made of soft and sticky stuff.
 This makes them hard to clean.

 Then you have the custom fit made by an audiologist.
 They’re perfect for you because they’re shaped like your ear.
 Too bad ears keep growing for the rest of your life os after a few years have to go back through the process of making these expensive custom earplugs.

 Loop is a part of the universal fit category.
 The Loops come with a range of foam ear tips in different sizes and a pair of silicone tips so you can pick whatever suits you best.